-Most long-term care involves assisting with basic personal needs rather than providing medical care.
-The long-term care community measures personal needs by looking at whether an individual requires help with six basic activities that most people do every day without assistance, called activities of daily living (ADLs).
-ADLs are important to understand because they are used to gauge an individual’s level of functioning, which in turn determines whether the individual qualifies for assistance like Medicaid or has triggered long-term care insurance coverage.
+ADLs, or activities of daily living, are six basic activites that most people do every day without assistance.
+ADLs are important to understand because they are used to gauge an individual’s level of functioning.
+This, in turn, determines whether the individual qualifies for assistance like Medicaid or has triggered long-term care insurance coverage.

 The six ADLs are generally recognized as:

-- Bathing.
+Bathing.
 The ability to clean oneself and perform grooming activities like shaving and brushing teeth.

-- Dressing.
+Dressing.
 The ability to get dressed by oneself without struggling with buttons and zippers.

-- Eating.
+Eating.
 The ability to feed oneself.

 Transferring.
 Being able to either walk or move oneself from a bed to a wheelchair and back again.

-- Toileting.
+Toileting.
 The ability to get on and off the toilet.

-- Continence.
+Continence.
 The ability to control one's bladder and bowel functions.